WaterLily-jl/WaterLily.jl/README.md

     Simulation(U,L,a,b)
 end
 ```
-Here we define a function of the velocity component `i=1,2` or `3` and the 3D position vector `vx`.
+The velocity field is defined by the vector component `i` and the 3D position vector `vx`.
 We scale the coordinates so the velocity will be zero on the domain boundaries and then check which component is needed and return the correct expression.

 ## Development goals
  - Immerse obstacles defined by 3D meshes or 2D lines using [GeometryBasics](https://github.com/JuliaGeometry/GeometryBasics.jl).